fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

       />
         </div>

 7. If the token bridging transaction is successful, you will be redirected to the Bridge application, and the success message will be displayed.
-    This window contains two critical links: to the L1 bridge transaction info (on [Etherscan](https://etherscan.io/)) and the L2 block scanner ([Blockscanner](https://blockscout.mainnet.fluence.dev/)) with the transaction info.
+This window contains two critical links:

+    - One to the L1 bridge transaction info on [Etherscan](https://etherscan.io/).
+    - The other to L2 network transaction info on [Blockscanner](https://blockscout.mainnet.fluence.dev/), the Fluence network block scanner.

     <div style={{ textAlign: "center" }}>
         <img